Technical Debt

 2. Automated Verification for Every Change

-Aligns with: The Principle of Intrinsic Verification
+Aligns with: The Corollary of Intrinsic Verification

 We never trade speed for correctness.
 Even "quick and dirty" code must be verified.